 Selection process: Message us about your relevant experience, why you’d like to help with us & the dates you would be available.
 Prove to us that you’ve read through our profile & your profile must be complete (description and photo).
-Please specific which position you’re applying for also
+Please specify which position you’re applying for.

 La Esperanza Volunteering Granada, Nicaragua – Tasks & Roles

 For all positions, we prefer that volunteers have at least an intermediate level of Spanish.
 As well you need to be enthusiastic and we expect you to respect the commitment that you have made in giving your time to volunteer.
-Motivating the children to attend school every day is an important part of the volunteer’s role in the schools so it is vital that you set a good example both with attendance and punctuality.
-The majority of our volunteers work in the schools with young children.
-Nicaraguan schools have two sessions each day, half of the primary school students attend school in the morning, and the other half attends in the afternoon.
-Normal school volunteers work from 7:30 am till noon five days a week, and English teachers work from 12:30 pm – 4 pm four days a week and they do lesson planning on Friday mornings.
+Motivating the children to attend school every day is an important part of the volunteer’s role in the schools so you must set a good example both with attendance and punctuality.
+The majority of our volunteers work in schools with young children.
+Nicaraguan schools have two sessions each day, half of the primary school students attend school in the morning, and the other half attend in the afternoon.
+Normal school volunteers work from 7:30 am to noon five days a week, and English teachers work from 12:30 pm – 4 pm four days a week and they do lesson planning on Friday mornings.
 A team of volunteers will work in each school where we are helping, assisted by a local intern.
 Roles available are:

 - LEARNING CENTER ASSISTANT (BEGINNING NOVEMBER): Our new learning centers will provide safe, clean places where children can come to continue their learning in an informal environment once school is over.
-They will contain books to read, maths worksheets and manipulatives, spaces for drawing, coloring and writing, computers with educational games and much more.
-Volunteers will work with local interns to support the children to learn how to use the resources available to them, and to create a fun, positive learning environment through crafts, games etc. The minimum time commitment for this position is just 2 weeks, and you should have an intermediate or better level of Spanish in order to be able to fully engage with the kids.
+They will contain books to read, maths worksheets and manipulatives, spaces for drawing, coloring, and writing, computers with educational games, and much more.
+Volunteers will work with local interns to support the children to learn how to use the resources available to them and to create a fun, positive learning environment through crafts, games, etc. The minimum time commitment for this position is just 2 weeks, and you should have an intermediate or better level of Spanish to be able to fully engage with the kids.

 - As a Grade 1 Tutor/Classroom Assistant you work with students in the classroom and help them with reading, writing, math, etc., and help them keep up with the work assigned by the teacher.
 The teacher may ask you to work one on one with students who need extra help.
-This position is available throughout the Nicaraguan school-year which starts in February and ends in November.
-You should have an intermediate or better level of Spanish in order to understand the problems the kids have and assist them.
-Grade 1 Tutor/Classroom assistants work in the mornings, Monday to Friday from 7.30 am till noon.
+This position is available throughout the Nicaraguan school year which starts in February and ends in November.
+You should have an intermediate or better level of Spanish to understand the problems the kids have and assist them.
+Grade 1 Tutor/Classroom assistants work in the mornings, Monday to Friday from 7.30 am to noon.
 Friday’s classes often end early.

 La Esperanza Volunteering Granada, Nicaragua – Living

-Sleeping: We have four low cost housing options available.
-The houses all have fully equipped kitchens, fans, washing machines, TV’s, Wi-Fi Internet connection, and are situated in the historic town centre of Granada, a short walk from our office.
+Sleeping: We have four low-cost housing options available.
+The houses all have fully equipped kitchens, fans, washing machines, TVs, and Wi-Fi Internet connection, and are situated in the historic town center of Granada, a short walk from our office.

 Linen & Laundry: Sheets are provided, plus we employ local women who do the basic cleaning.